A Definitive Guide to ISA types

 Of course, there are some limitations to the wonders of the ISA.
 Here are the main two to be aware of, but each individual ISA may have its own limitations and rules.

 There is a limit to how much money we can put into an ISA in a given tax year: £20,000.
-Fortunately, there is no actual limit to the size of the ISA, so technically after 5 years, you may have £100,000 worth of money inside your ISA, plus any gains or profits.
-Even if they took away this £20,000 ISA law tomorrow, the money is already there and will always be sheltered.
+Fortunately, there is no actual limit to the size of the ISA, so technically after 5 years, you may have £100,000 worth of money inside your ISA, plus any gains or profits..

 It’s important to remember that the limits are concerned with the tax year (not the calendar year), so on the 6th of April, your contribution limit refreshes again back at £20,000.
 If you’re expecting to make more than £20,000 worth of savings and investments, you want to place the ones in the ISA that will save you the most tax.
-So, your £20,000 stocks investment will likely yield more profit than your £20,000 worth of bonds, so consider which will have the greater tax burden.
+Historically, a £20,000 stocks investment will yield more profit than £20,000 worth of bonds, so you must consider which will have the greater tax burden.

 The Lifetime ISA, which we will discuss in a moment, has a lower contribution limit of £4,000.
 And the Junior ISA has a £9,000 limit (for the child, not for the adult).